Skip to main content

 C4: Build project — your first buyer agent

 ~45 min | Prerequisite: C3 Create a working buyer agent that discovers products and executes media buys.
-Use any AI coding assistant (Claude Code, Cursor, Copilot) with the adcp client library.
+Use any AI coding assistant (Claude Code, Cursor, Copilot) with the @adcp/sdk SDK.
 The skill tested is orchestrating a buying workflow correctly.

 What you’ll build